Cigna vs. Aetna Medicare Plans

 Cons:

-• Premiums are often 2.4% to 9% higher than competitors
+• Premiums are up to 12% higher than competitors

 • Some members are unhappy with Cigna’s service, citing unresponsive reps, claim rejections, and high out-of-pocket costs